nikasana/optimizations.github.io/README.md

 For FPS:
 * Reduced number of pizzas to 30. in the 'document.addEventListener('DOMContentLoaded', function()'
-* changes .mover in main.js, added declarations: backface-visibility: hidden; and transform: rotate(0deg);
+* changes .mover in main.js, added declarations: backface-visibility: hidden; and -webkit-backface-visibility: hidden;
 *